 Wrongful execution – An execution is irrevocable.
 It’s quite likely that people who’ve been the victim of high-profile miscarriages of justice or unsafe convictions – like the The Birmingham Six, Barry George and Cardiff Three – would’ve been hanged under old laws.
 How can you ever be 100% sure someone is guilty of the most serious crimes?
 Even forensic science evidence isn’t foolproof.

-Cruel and unusual punishment? – Executions themselves might not necessarily be cruel anymore, depending on method.
+Cruel and unusual punishment? – Executions themselves might not necessarily be cruel anymore depending on the method.
 It’s the wait and the uncertainty that’s “cruel and unusual”.
 The condemned might not have any set date for execution, and might only find out hours before the sentence is carried out.
 They might be waiting for an appeal outcome which could give them false hope.
-The conditions on death row could be harsh, and due to the seriousness of capital offences, could lead to death row prisoners being abused.
-Then there’s people who are genuinely innocent, and know they’re innocent.
-All this is likely to be a form of psychological torture.
+The conditions on death row could be harsh and due to the seriousness of capital offences could lead to death row prisoners being abused.
+Then there’s people who are genuinely innocent and know they’re innocent.
+All this is a form of psychological torture.